waanney/summerschool_workshop/README.md

-# AI Agent for High School Students - Summer School Workshop
+# A Hackathon-Based Framework for Introducing High School Students to AI Agents

 ## Overview